 |In less than a year, the water level rose over 25 feet, after a very rainy winter.
 Photo taken May 2017.|

 This tunnel has intrigued me since the first time I saw it.
-I have no idea why a tunnel like this would be built into a cliff wall 50 feet above the streambed, or what it was used for.
-It’s definitely not a mine, and if it’s a drainage tunnel it’s a very strange one.
-It could have something to do with Shoemaker Road (the Road to Nowhere) a few hundred feet above, but without getting inside it would be hard to determine.
-Be aware that this tunnel IS on private property, and that several people have reportedly been hurt while trying to get to it.
-I tried it myself one day, but about halfway up I dropped my camera, which was smashed on the rocks below.
-That was the end of that.
-I wasn’t about to risk my life if I couldn’t get photos.
-And so, this tunnel remains a mystery, for now.
+I had no idea why a tunnel like this would be built into a cliff wall 50 feet above the stream bed, but as it turns out it’s one of many drainage tunnels for Shoemaker Road, high above.
+Most people who have visited the East Fork have noticed it.
+It's directly across from the Camp Williams Cafe.
+Be aware that this tunnel is on private property, and that several people have reportedly been hurt while trying to get to it.
+The first time I attempted to climb up there I dropped my camera, which was smashed on the rocks below.
+Much later I found an easier way to get inside.

 |This tunnel can be seen from the East Fork Road, across the stream bed from Camp Williams Cafe.|

 In the photo below you can see a photo of the southern portal.
 I would estimate this tunnel is about 700 feet long, and only the first of many that run under Shoemaker Road (The Road To Nowhere).
 Bear in mind this is a drainage tunnel, so you should never get near this during the rain, or even when there are summer thunderclouds in the distance.
 The water that comes through is comes from a large flash flood canyon, and you wouldn't want to get washed out the southern side, it's quite a drop.
 To see more photos of this tunnel click here